 Works also included the new build construction of a two-storey visitor centre.

-Assisting with both arms of the project, Arc-Tech were employed to deliver a range of Mechanical and Electrical Services including feature lighting, fire systems, data and communications, ventilation and water services.
+Assisting with both arms of the project, Arc-Tech (Scotland) was employed to deliver a range of Mechanical and Electrical Services including feature lighting, fire systems, data and communications, ventilation, and water services.

 In support of the contract, two Arc-Tech apprentices were based on-site for the duration of the Services programme.
 David Stewart and Stephen Shaw were working on their respective 1st year and 2nd-year electrical apprenticeship programmes with both now being based on new projects.